uniquelau/UmbracoContourDocs/Installation/upgrade.md

 ##Extract the archive
 The downloaded archive contains all the files needed to perform an update, it isn't a package but a zip file with the new files.
 These new files need to be xcopied over the existing ones...

+##Run the upgrade wizard
+This only applies when moving from a 1.x version to a 3.x version.
+Since there are some db changes between these you'll need to update the database by requesting the following page mysite.com/umbraco/plugins/umbracocontour/upgrade.aspx

 ##Clear browser cache
 To make sure you are running the latest version of the javascript files make sure to clear your browser chache after performing an upgrade